philipparndt/mqtt-analyzer/Docs/README.md

 ## Installation

-### Mac App Store
+### App Store (iOS and macOS)

-MQTTAnalyzer is available on the [Mac App Store](https://apps.apple.com/us/app/mqttanalyzer/id1493015317).
+MQTTAnalyzer is available on the [App Store](https://apps.apple.com/us/app/mqttanalyzer/id1493015317) for both iOS and macOS.
 Note that App Store reviews can take some time, so the latest version may not always be available immediately.

 ### Homebrew (macOS)